 Lipitor (atorvastatin) is a blockbuster cholesterol drug that has generated billions in sales for Pfizer.
-While the drug maker has denied that they are liable for failing to warn about the risk of diabetes from Lipitor, evidence continues to emerge that suggests Pfizer knew or should have known about the increased risk faced by otherwise healthy women and failed to provide adequate information for consumers or the medical community.
+While the drug maker has denied that they are liable for failing to warn about the risk of diabetes from Lipitor, evidence suggests that Pfizer knew or should have known about the increased risk faced by otherwise healthy women and failed to provide adequate information for consumers or the medical community.

 Find Out if Your or a Loved One May Be Eligible for a Lipitor Settlement